-For the 2021 Program Year, which runs from July 1, 2021 to June 30, 2022; the City of Battle Creek will receive \$1,258,189 in CDBG funding and \$302,247 in HOME Investment Partnership funding.
-With CBDG funding it will provide General Administration, Strategic Planning, Code Enforcement in targeted low- and moderate-income areas, Minor Home Repair for exterior repairs, new ADA accessible curb cuts for transit stops in LMI neighborhoods, rental rehabilitation, housing case management, transit vouchers, and fair housing education.
+For the 2022 Program Year, which runs from July 1, 2022 to June 30, 2023; the City of Battle Creek will allocate \$1,600,000 in CDBG funding and \$320,866,000 in HOME Investment Partnership funding.
+With CDBG funding it will provide General Administration, Strategic Planning, Code Enforcement in targeted low- and moderate-income areas, Minor Home Repair for exterior repairs, a new public early childhood development center in an LMI neighborhood, rental rehabilitation, housing case management, transit vouchers, and fair housing education.